-The museum holds in public trust over 17,000 objects donated to the City of Humboldt.
+The Museum holds in public trust over 20,000 objects donated to the City of Humboldt.
 Collectively, these artifacts tell the story of the development of Humboldt and area.
 They are objects that demonstrate everyday life, but represent ingenuity, accomplishments, suffering and the values of the people who built the community of Humboldt and surrounding area.

 The collection includes:

-• Artifacts from the Humboldt Telegraph Station (circa 1878–1885), located on the Carlton Trail, including those found through an archaeological investigation conducted in 1995 of the telegraph station site;
+• Artifacts from the Humboldt Telegraph Station (circa 1878–1885), located on the Carlton Trail, including those found through archaeological investigations conducted since 1995 of the telegraph station site;

 • One of the oldest collections of natural history specimens in the province, begun in the 1920s by the monks at St. Peter’s Abbey;